 We left Leander in Smögen on Sweden’s west coast for the winter season, and came back to the Boston area to live for the winter.
-We rented a comfortable furnished home in Marblehead from Thanksgiving until the start of April, enjoying the snowiest winter ever recorded on Boston’s north shore.
+We rented a home in Marblehead, arriving at Thanksgiving and staying until the start of April, enjoying the snowiest winter ever recorded on Boston’s north shore.
 It snowed and snowed and snowed.
 And then, it snowed some more.

 Here are some pictures of our stay.

 The first snow was a true novelty, with our Marblehead neighbors turning out en masse to walk in the white and socialize.
 There would be a lot more to come.

 Making snowmen in the back yard.

 The snow-family mostly complete.